greenaddress/garecovery/README.md

 $ garecovery-cli 2of2 --nlocktime-file /path/to/downloaded/nlocktimes.zip -o garecovery.csv
 ```

 Enter your mnemonic when prompted.
-The recovery tool will show a summary of the
+The recovery tool will print a summary of the
 recovery transactions and also write them to a file `garecovery.csv`.

 _WARNING_